gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Required parameters: "Toid", "Tperm"

-Optional parameters: none
+Optional parameters: N/A

 Encoding considerations: Must be encoded as a CBOR array, each element of which is an array \[Toid, Tperm\] as defined in {{sec-format-scope}} of \[\[This specification\]\].

 Security considerations: See {{sec-security-considerations}} of \[\[This specification\]\].

-Interoperability considerations: n/a
+Interoperability considerations: N/A

 Published specification: \[\[This specification\]\]

 Applications that use this media type: The type is used by applications that want to express authorization information about joining OSCORE groups, as specified in \[\[This specification\]\].

+Fragment identifier considerations: N/A

-Additional information: n/a
+Additional information: N/A

 Person & email address to contact for further information: <iesg@ietf.org>